General

 Add some molecules to the left side of the container, then open the door between the two chambers by clicking the Open button on the left.
 Watch the molecules reach equilibrium, with approximately the same number on both sides.
 Now start over, and add the same amount of molecules to both sides, and then open the door.
 Note that the proportions stay about the same--the two sides are in "equilibrium."
 Now add 10 red molecules to one side and 10 blue to the other, and open the door.
 Note that no amount of blue molecules will "hold" the red molecules on their side.
 Only red molecules can keep red molecules in equilibrium This is an expression of Dalton's Law.

-To quantify this last point, add 20 red molecules to one side and then hit the Timer icon (hourglass icon) in the upper left (See Fig. 3).
+To quantify this last point, add 20 red molecules to one side and then hit the Timer icon (alarm clock icon) in the upper left (See Fig. 3).
 This will open the door, and start a timer for how many seconds it takes for there to be an even split of 10 molecules on both sides.
-Counters at the top of the screen count the number of each color of molecule in each chamber (depending on the Equilibrium Timer setting; see below).
+Counters at the top of the screen count the number of each color of molecule in each chamber until equilibrium is reached (depending on the Equilibrium Timer setting; see below).
 Now start over and add 20 red molecules on the left and 20 blue on the right.
 Hit the Timer button to open the door.
 You will find that the presence of the blue molecules does not delay the time to reach equilibrium of the red molecules.

 Settings (Fig. 4) (Only settings not previously defined are listed):